-6.2.3.
-Mapping System Level Behavior with Android APIs
+6.2.3 Mapping System Level Behavior with Android APIs

-To map the system-level behavior with Android APIs, Android's logical is introduced in our experiments.
-Android's logical collects logical for various applications and portions of the system, where the CameraTest and mediaserver are both included.
-Based on the timestamps in the system call traces, Android APIs and the logical, we map the SCDGs to Android APIs.
-Fig. 8 shows the
+To map the system level behavior with Android APIs, Android's logcat is introduced in our experiments.
+Android's logcat collects logs for various applications and portions of the system, where the CameraTest and mediaserver are both included.
+Based on the timestamps in the system call traces, Android APIs and the logcat, we map the SCDGs to Android APIs.
+Fig. 6 shows the mapping of SCDGs to Android APIs.
+The mapping is very clean.
+For example, the CameraStorage APIs consists just five system calls.
+It first checks the file status and then uses the binder to implement the IPC interaction.
+After obtaining the time, it writes to the previously checked folder.